imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ---
 description: >-
-  Real-time image resizing, automatic optimization, and file uploading in Angular using ImageKit.io.
+  Real-time image & video resizing, automatic optimization, and file uploading in Angular using ImageKit.io.
 ---